 The study conducted interviews of the 500 new homebuyers to assess their impressions of their housing choice and neighborhood.
-Most buyers were very satisfied with the quality of their new housing.
+The survey indicates that most buyers were very satisfied with the quality of their new housing.
 The houses were bigger, had garages, and had fewer maintenance problems than their previous residences.
-There was also some evidence of improvement in community quality, with reductions in the poverty rate from 26% to 21% and improvement in student performance, based on scores from standardized state math tests.
+There was also some evidence of improvement in community quality, with reductions in the poverty rate from 26% to 21% and improvement in student performance, based on scores from standardized state math tests (see figure 6).
 However, Kahn cautioned that the study did not observe significant neighborhood interaction between the new homeowners and the existing residents.
-He termed this a possible "oasis effect" in which the new homeowners spent little time
+He termed this a possible "oasis effect" in which the new homeowners spent little time trying to integrate into the neighborhood.
+In that case, the social benefits to the neighborhood might not be fully realized.